mikitex70/redmine_drawio/README.md

 ## Known issues

-- Diagrams are rendered on the browser so they aren't visible inside a PDF export.
+- Diagrams in ``xml`` format are rendered on the browser so they aren't visible inside a PDF export.
 As workaround you can print the web page as PDF document (easy with Linux, a bit more problematic in Windows), or export the diagram in PNG format and include it as image.

 - There can be a browser limit on the embedded diagram size.
 For example Opera 11 limits _Data URIs_ size to 65000 characters.
-If the diagram is too big, use the ``drawio`` macro to render the diagram from an XML source.
+If the diagram is too big, use the ``xml`` diagram format to render the diagram from an XML source.

 - The ``drawio_attach`` macro doesn't completly work with issue notes: Redmine APIs allow to create new issue notes, but not to change them, so the issue note must be changed manually.
-As alternative use the ``drawio`` and ``drawio_dmsf`` macros, which work fine.
+As alternative use ``drawio_dmsf`` macro, which works fine.

 ## TODO